 The two or three lobbyists in your state with the highest profile may not be the best matches for your ASHI chapter.
 Being the “little fish in an overcrowded pond” may be an uncomfortable, or even dangerous, place to be.

-The best lobbyists will be those who can cite their experience working in coalitions—working in concert with other organizations and other lobbyists to achieve a mutually beneficial outcome.
+The best lobbyists will be those who can cite their experience working in coalition.

-In the final analysis, lobbying is communicating.
-As a profession, it is an odd marriage of teaching and sales.
 A good lobbyist has to be an excellent communicator.
 And in today’s world, that means both the written and the spoken word.
-It is no longer enough to be a good schmoozer.
-Check into their experience in the communications field and ask for examples of their work.
+Ask for examples of his or her work.

 Beware of the lobbyist who is going to take care of everything for you.
-A good lobbyist will encourage grassroots contacts and building relationships with legislators.
+A good lobbyist will encourage grass-roots contacts and building relationships with